jchen1981/CAMT/README.md

 The CAMT package implements a covariate adaptive multiple testing procedure described in the paper: [Covariate Adaptive False Discovery Rate Control with
 Applications to Omics-Wide Multiple Testing](https://arxiv.org/***).
 CAMT allows both the prior null probability and the alternative distribution to depend on covariates.
 It is robust to model mis-specification and is computationally efficient.
-The package also contains functions for testing the informativeness of the covariates before using CAMT, and a comprehensive simulation function, which covers all the settings in the paper.
+The package also contains functions for testing the informativeness of the covariates for multiple testing correction, and a comprehensive simulation function, which covers all the settings in the paper.

 ## Installation